AkihiroSuda/latest-docker-on-latest-kernel/README.md

  * Docker
  * Google Computing Engine

-It should be not so hard to support other IaaSes.
+It should not be so hard to support other IaaSes.

 ## Usage

     $ ./ldlk --kernel-version v4.8-rc2 --docker-version v1.12.1-rc2 tmp01
-    $ gcloud compute ssh tmp01 -- sudo docker info
+    $ gcloud compute ssh docker-user@tmp01 -- docker info

 ## Hints
 ### `git bisect`